Nirav0478/hackworks-2026/README.md

 ## How the numbers work

-All conversion factors are sourced from EPA, USDA, and DOE published data — hardcoded into the app as constants.
-No black box, no AI guessing.
-Just math on top of real research.
+All conversion factors are sourced from EPA, USDA, and DOE published data hardcoded into the app as constants.

 | Factor | Source | Value |
 |--------|--------|-------|